TotallyLuke/bdc2122-hom2-kcenterout/README.md

 You must:

 1. Develop a method `SeqWeightedOutliers(P,W,k,z,alpha)` which *implements the weighted variant of kcenterOUT* (the 3-approximation algorithm for k-center with z-outliers).
 The method returns the set of centers `S` computed as specified by the algorithm (as `ArrayList<Vector>`).
-It is understood that the i-th integer in `W` is the weight of the i-th point in `P`, and takes as input
+It is understood that the i-th integer in `W` is the weight of the i-th point in `P`.
+The method takes as input
     * the set of points `P`,as `ArrayList<Vector>`
     * the set of weights `W`, as `ArrayList<Long>`
     * the number of centers `k`,